asim/malten/README.md

 Malten is an ephemeral messaging service.
 It contains solely streams of text and nothing else.
 Messages have a lifetime of 24 hours.
 Each stream supports 1000 messages and 512 characters per message.
 There can only ever be 1000 streams at any given time.
-Streams can be discovered through exploration or by listing them via the API.
+Streams can be discovered through exploration or listing via the API.

 ## Rationale